casper-network/docs/source/docs/casper/design/network-protocol.md

-# Casper node networking protocol (version 1.5)
+# Casper Node Networking Protocol (Mainnet Protocol Version 1.5.0)

 This is a description of the `casper-node`'s networking protocol.
 This document follows the conventions laid out in [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119).

 ## Connection level

-Any `casper-node` taking part in the casper network SHOULD open connections to every other casper-nodes as it is aware of and has not blocked.
+Any `casper-node` taking part in the casper network SHOULD open connections to every other casper-node it is aware of and has not blocked.
 These connections are established using TLS, presenting a client certificate.

 ### Reciprocity, retries and data direction